Signing out of account, Standby…

 Related: Three Tools for Hyper-local Social Media Marketing

 There are many great reasons to be a hyperlocal sponsor in your community.
-But what if your business is in the early stages – centered around your kitchen table, reaching out through the ?
+But what if your business is in the early stages – centered around your kitchen table, reaching out through the Internet?

 Sponsorship is possible, even exciting, in the world of virtual events.
 The many options include sponsored posts, email marketing, banners, surveys and prizes that will be offered to participants to keep them engaged in the proceedings.
 Virtual events benefit a more ambiguous length – content can be shared afterward and made available on-demand.